richardtatum/siege-bot/README.md

 The bot scrapes user data from r6.tracker.network and provides it in a nice embed within Discord.

+## Prior Note
+This is my first Discord Bot.
+There are many other R6 Stats bots out there that are probably infinitely better.
+This was simply a learning exercise and a cool little project.

 ## Installation

 Simply clone the repository.

 ## Discord Prerequisites